Jurickson Profar Player Props: Rockies vs. Red Sox

-The Colorado Rockies, including Jurickson Profar (.383 on-base percentage in past 10 games, 56 points above season-long percentage), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+The Colorado Rockies, including Jurickson Profar and his .463 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Garrett Whitlock and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his last game, he collected two extra-base hits (3-for-5 with two doubles) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-5) against the Red Sox.

 Jurickson Profar Game Info & Props vs. the Red Sox